beheh/clonklorry/README.md

 Lorry can be easily deployed with [Capistrano](http://capistranorb.com/).

+### Requirements

+Your server(s) require [PHP](http://php.net/), [Composer](http://getcomposer.org/), an sql-backed database supported by [Doctrine](https://doctrine-dbal.readthedocs.org/en/latest/reference/configuration.html#driver) and [Redis](http://redis.io/).

 ### Prepare your deployment system

+*The deployment system is the machine, you'll be running your deployments from.
+It will connect to your webserver(s) and deploy Lorry onto them.*

 First, clone this repository to your deployment system.
-It contains all the files required for Lorry to run.
+It contains all the files required to deploy Lorry.

 [Install Capistrano](http://capistranorb.com/documentation/getting-started/installation/) and [Bundler](http://bundler.io/) on your deployment system (you may have to install [Ruby](https://www.ruby-lang.org/) first).

 Execute `bundle` in the root of the cloned repository.
 It should install all the gems necessary for deployment.

-### Installing the servers

-Your servers require [PHP](http://php.net/), an installed version of [Composer](http://getcomposer.org/), a database set up for PHP's PDO and [Redis](http://redis.io/).
-Choose a folder where Capistrano should deploy to and configure your webserver to point incoming requests to `<deployfolder>/current/web`.

-### Setting up your stages
+### Set up the stages

 Each deployment stage (such as testing, staging, production) requires a configuration file in `config/deploy`, for example `config/deploy/production.rb`.

-The file should contain the target server(s), folders and other options:
+The file should contain the target server(s), folders and any other options:

 ```ruby
 # Target server(s)